tfidfwastaken/gitnotes/week9.md

 To summarize, it involves teaching `init_submodule()` to take an explicit `superprefix` argument that is received from the `struct init_cb` callback data.
 The nice thing about this method is it allows me to avoid spawning a subprocess.
 I also refactored `get_submodule_displaypath()` by splitting off a `do_get_submodule_displaypath()` that lets me have greater control of the superprefix parameter, rather than relying on whatever `get_super_prefix()` returns.

-This makes all the tests pass, which is a relief.
+Outcome: This makes all the tests pass, which is a relief.

 Even though I intend to settle on this solution, I would be happy to know from any mailing list readers about why my other attempt might have failed.